Phaltan: Demographics

 According to the 2001 Census of India, Phaltan had a population of 60,172.
 Males constituted 51% of the population and females 49%.
 Phaltan has an average literacy rate of 75%, higher than the national average of 59.5%: male literacy is 80%, and female literacy is 70%.
 In Phaltan, 12% of the population was under six years of age.

 Culture

-In Ramayana, Phaltan was part of Dandakaranya, and Ram, Laxman, Seeta had come here during Vanvas.

-Sri Ram is the local deity (Gram-daivat) of the city, and the Sri Ram Temple in Phaltan is an important landmark in the city.

-Phaltan is the birth place of Shri Chakrapani Prabhu, to whom the followers of Mahanubhava Sampradaya consider as an avatara among the 5 Krishnas.
+Phaltan is the birthplace of Chakrapani Prabhu, whom the followers of Mahanubhava Sampradaya consider an avatar among the 5 Krishnas.

-The city also has some ancient Jain temples of historic significance.